makersacademy/airport_challenge/README.md

 `plane.land! airport` - updating the status of the plane to be grounded at the airport

-Weather module provides method `stormy?` which returns a boolean based on a random number.
+Weather module provides method `.stormy?` which returns a boolean based on a random number.

 ####Object/Messages Table